Create Kubernetes Site

 This guide provides instructions on how to deploy an F5® Distributed Cloud Services Site as a pod on a Kubernetes (K8s) cluster.
 For more information on Sites, see F5 Distributed Cloud Site.

-F5 Distributed Cloud Services platform supports deploying a Site on a K8s cluster either using kubectl or Helm charts and both methods are covered in this guide.
+F5 Distributed Cloud Services supports deploying a Site on a K8s cluster either using the kubectl command-line interface (CLI) tool or Helm charts.
+Both methods are covered in this guide.

 Prerequisites